-Typically set at 3 percent, this fee adds up quickly for anyone who uses the card outside the U.S. Many cards offer free foreign transactions, so there is usually no reason for a traveler to have to use a card that charges.
+Typically set at 3 percent, this fee adds up quickly for anyone who uses the card outside the U.S. Many cards offer free foreign transactions, and that goes for business cards as well, so there is usually no reason for a traveler to have to use a card that charges.

 Depending on how you plan to use the card, other fees can add up.
 Taking advantage of a zero percent balance transfer offer typically incurs a fee of 2% or more of the amount transferred, partially negating the interest savings.
 Late payments can incur fees as well as potentially push the account into a higher interest rate overall.

 Getting a new credit card is a great opportunity to net a signup bonus.
 When comparing cards, look for a reward you can use, like points that can be transferred to your preferred airline or hotel brand, or cash back.

 The biggest difference between reward programs is that while one is perfect for Person A, another is perfect for Person B. To find the best program, match the reward opportunities to your typical spending habits.

 Airline co-branded cards typically give the best rewards on travel related expenses, and so have less value for someone who travels infrequently.
 Some business cards stack extra rewards onto office supply spending or other business related expenses.
 Many consumer cards offer their heaviest rewards for groceries and gas.